IngmarBitter/defenders/md/Christ/Christ.Slides.2.IncarnationTwoNaturesOnePerson.md

 <p style="font-family: 'Gabriola', serif;">"Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil,"</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Hebrews 2:14 (NKJV)</em></p>

-* Christ shared in flesh and blood so that he could truly die
+* Christ shared in flesh and blood so that He could truly die
 * His death was real, not apparent, and purposeful: to destroy the power of death

 ---